GHeinzelmann/BAT.py/README.md

 *Just released: The BAT.py 2.4 version, with the following new features:*

-- Relative binding free energy calculations (RBFE) implemented into the BAT workflow, using both OpenMM and AMBER
+- Relative binding free energy calculations (RBFE) fully implemented into the BAT workflow for OpenMM and AMBER, using separate topologies (Septop).

+- Choice of three different thermodynamic paths for the RBFE calculations, with the new free energy components **x**, **ex** and **sp**.

 - Use of the USalign alignment program instead of lovoalign, with no installation needed